CIBC Mortgage Rates & Reviews

 How Does The Acceptance Process Work?

-Anyone who is getting a mortgage with CIBC is eligible for this coverage as long as you are approved for your mortgage and you pass the health questions.
-Because mortgage protection insurance has a very easy acceptance process, it is a popular option for people who are unable to qualify for term or whole life insurance because of health issues.
+Anyone who is getting a mortgage with CIBC is eligible for insurance coverage as long as they are approved for the mortgage and are approved based on the health questions.
+Because mortgage protection insurance has a very easy approval process, it is a popular option for people who are unable to qualify for term or life insurance because of health issues.
 Once you are accepted for coverage with your mortgage, you will have 30 days to cancel the policy risk-free.
 This means that you can cancel your policy in the first 30 days and get your money back for the period.
 Mortgage protection insurance is also convenient because you have the option to cancel your policy at any time.

 What Are Your Mortgage Protection Insurance Options At Canada’s Major Banks?